-- Adults should 'model' correct buckling-up behaviour - Do not start the car until everyone is buckled up correctly. - Children should be instructed that they are not to undo their seat belts until you say so. - Watch out for children trying to help you by undoing restraints for their baby brother or sister. - Never allow children to share a seat belt - Never hold a child on your lap whilst travelling in a motor vehicle; this is against the law and unsafe.
+- Adults should 'model' correct buckling-up behaviour - Do not start the car until everyone is buckled up correctly. - Ensure children know that they are not allowed to unbuckle their seat belts until you say so. - Watch out for children trying to help you by undoing restraints for their baby brother or sister. - · Never allow children to share a seat belt. - Never hold a child on your lap whilst travelling in a motor vehicle.
+This is unsafe and against the law.